-This is an online course, meaning that most of the course work will be conducted online.
-Expectations for performance in an online course are the same as for a traditional course; in fact, online courses require a degree of self-motivation, self-discipline, and technology skills that can make them more demanding for some students.
-When you sign up for this online course you are expected to be sufficiently computer savvy to keep your computer in a condition that can well support the software used in this course.
+This is a hybrid course, meaning that half of the course work will be conducted during our class meetings (Friday's) and the other half online.
+Expectations for performance in a hybrid course are the same as for a traditional course; in fact, hybrid courses require a degree of self-motivation, self-discipline, and technology skills that can make them more demanding for some students.
+When you sign up for this hybrid course you are expected to be sufficiently computer savvy to keep your computer in a condition that can well support the software used in this course.
 You are responsible for having access to a well-functioning computer.
 This is of the outmost importance, especially with regards to the online quizzes.

-If you are not sufficiently computer savvy to meet these conditions, or do not have access to a good computer, you should reconsider taking an online course.
+If you are not sufficiently computer savvy to meet these conditions, or do not have access to a good computer, you should reconsider taking this course.
 You must take the Syllabus Quiz and the Practice Quiz (the questions have nothing to do with the material taught in this course, and count nothing) to make sure you know how the process works and that your computer is compatible with FIU's CANVAS system.
 It is also important to note that students must take and pass with perfect score the Syllabus Quiz in order to get access to the course materials.